Guide to Guitar Chord Diagrams

 Barre chord notation

-Note: barre chords also often called as bar chords.
+Note: barre chords are also often called bar chords.

-Barre is the way to press a few or all strings with a one finger simultaneously by laying it down across these strings.
+Barre is a way to press down on a few or all strings with one finger simultaneously by laying it down across these strings.

 Playing different kinds of bar chords (fretting hand)

-In guitar chord diagrams barre illustrated as flat or arch line across a few strings.
+In guitar chord diagrams, a barre is illustrated as a flat or arched line across a few strings.

-The number near this line shows on which fret you press barre.
+The number near this line shows on which fret you should press the barre.
 If there's no number, you count from the nut.

-Here is a few different instances of bar chord diagrams:
+Here are a few different instances of bar chord diagrams:

 Bb